kjpracticerun/nlp-quote-project/README.md

 The **Quran** is the central religious text of Islam, which Muslims believe to be a revelation from God (Allah).
 Muslims believe that the Quran was verbally revealed by God to Muhammad through the angel Gabriel (Jibril), gradually over a period of approximately 23 years.

+[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
+There is no need to format nicely because it shouldn't be seen.

+   [Successories web collection of most popular quotes]: https://www.successories.com/iquote/authors/most